toukea/android-sqlite-access/README.md

 ```

 # Make SQL Selection
-After SQL instance has been prepared successfully, you can use them to perform SQL selection.
+After SQL instance has been prepared successfully, you can use it to perform SQL selection.
 ```java
            List<User> users = sql.select(User.class)
                        .where("firstname")